alshedivat/al-folio/_news/announcement_4.md

 related_posts: false
 ---

-Seeking recommendations on open-source projects with great communities that need developer help :nerd_face: :robot: :rocket:
+Seeking recommendations for a cool open-source project with an active community that would welcome developer help :nerd_face: :robot: :rocket: